threeday0905/args-expect/README.md

 If any condition fail, it will throw error. (or log warn message)

-The tool has very tiny size, and easily to use.
-Especially in node.js .
+The tool has very tiny size, and easily to use, especially in node.js .

 ---